 Home and apartment vacancy rates are 8.5% in North Hill Section.
 NeighborhoodScout analysis shows that this rate is lower than 45.3% of the neighborhoods in the nation, approximately near the middle range for vacancies.

 The North Hill Section neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the North Hill Section neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the North Hill Section neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the North Hill Section community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's analysis shows that the North Hill Section neighborhood has a greater concentration of residents currently enrolled in college than 99.4% of the neighborhoods in the U.S. With 56.4% of the population here attending college, this is very much a college-focused neighborhood.